Perturbations and quantum relaxation: Conclusion

 Our numerical results provide evidence that small perturbations will not, in fact, cause significant relaxation -- not even over arbitrarily long timescales.
 In the examples we have studied, the system trajectories are confined to sub-regions of the support of $|\psi|^2$.
 Furthermore, neighboring initial points generate trajectories that are confined to essentially the same sub-regions.
 Such behavior precludes relaxation.

 We have restricted ourselves to the harmonic oscillator, which as we explained in Section 1 provides a testing ground applicable to high-energy field theory in the early universe.
 In future work it would be of interest to consider other systems, as well as to develop an analytical understanding of the results (for which the methods of ref. \cite{CDE12} may prove useful).
+It has been suggested \cite{EC06, CDE12} that the extent and rate of relaxation might be related to the Lyapunov exponents of the trajectories.
+In the perturbative cases studied here the quantum relaxation is highly suppressed, while in the non-perturbative cases studied elsewhere the relaxation is usually rapid and very efficient \cite{VW05, EC06, TRV12, SC12, ACV14}.
+It would be interesting to evaluate Lyapunov exponents for these two extremes, as well as for intermediate cases, in order to explore the suggested relation.
+We leave this as a topic for future research.